mikemintz/deme/deme_django/docs/installation.rst

 Required Dependencies
 ---------------------

-We have tested deme on Mac OS X and various distributions of Linux.
+We have tested Deme on Mac OS X and various distributions of Linux.
 Our production servers currently run Ubuntu 12.04, which is currently our best supported platform.
 You will also need to install the dependencies listed below.

 PostgreSQL
 ^^^^^^^^^^